fanil-z/islam-wiki/hugo-docs/content/en/docs/hajj/exp.md

 # The Mosque of the Prophet Muhammad ﷺ   (Masjid Al-Nabawi)

 <img src="./images/masjid-an-nabawi.jpg" alt="dsd">
-<figcaption>One wing of Masjid Al-Nabawi in between the prayers while there is still some place to sit</figcaption>
+<figc>One wing of Masjid Al-Nabawi in between the prayers while there is still some place to sit</figc>

 Medina is beautiful.
 It is so nice and relaxing in Medina.
 There is Allah's blessing in the atmosphere and always reminded me of the hadith when Abu Bakr was sick in Medina and wrote a poem about their home Mecca, the prophet Muhammad SAW made dua asking Allah to make Medina more enjoyable than Mecca for muhajireen. and I feel bad for telling the hadith in my own words because imam Malik would make wudhu, put on good clothes, apply perfume, take a sitting position and only then narrate a hadith to the asker.